neepuhjp/MFMBEMD-ImageFusion/readme.txt

 Authors: Qi Xie, Jianping Hu, Xiaochao Wang, Daochang Zhang,  Hong Qin .

 Usage of this code is only free for research purposes.
-Please refer to the above publication if you use this code.
+If you use this code, please refer to the above publication according to the following formula:
+Xie, Q., Hu, J., Wang, X. et al. Novel and fast EMD-based image fusion via morphological filter.
+Vis Comput 39, 4249–4265 (2023). https://doi.org/10.1007/s00371-022-02588-x

 Code edited by Jianping Hu, email: neduhjp307@163.com,  Northeast Electric Power University.